Searching for Axial Neutral Current Non-Standard Interactions of neutrinos by DUNE-like experiments: Forecasting the bounds on axial NSI

 Let us first discuss the $\epsilon_{ee}^{Aq}$, $\epsilon_{e\tau }^{Aq}$ and $\epsilon_{\tau \tau}^{Aq}$ elements on which the present bounds are rather weak.
+Since $\epsilon^{Aq}$ is a Hermitian matrix, only its off-diagonal elements can be complex.
+We first study the case of real $\epsilon_{e \tau}^{Aq}$ but then forecast the bounds in the Arg($\epsilon^{Aq}_{e\tau}$) and $|\epsilon^{Aq}_{e\tau}|$ plane.
 As we saw in the previous section, if the $ \epsilon_{e\tau}^{Au/d}$ or $\epsilon_{\tau\tau}^{Au/d}$ elements vary in the allowed range, the deviation of number of events from the SM prediction in the far detector will be of the order of 1.
 Considering that we expect $\mathcal{O}(10^4)$ NC events at the FD of a DUNE-like experiment, statistics will allow determination of these couplings down to $\mathcal{O}(10^{-2})$.
 The important question is whether systematic errors can allow such precision.
 As seen from table~\ref{tab:moments}, the uncertainties induced from PDFs on the NC cross section calculation are below the percent level so these uncertainties will not be a serious limiting factor.
 A more serious source of uncertainty is the nuclear effects such as shadowing and anti-shadowing.
 The $\epsilon_{ee}^{Aq}$, $\epsilon_{e\tau}^{Aq}$ and $\epsilon_{\tau \tau}^{Aq}$ elements do not affect events at ND so in principle, ND with more than $\mathcal{O}(10^8)$ NC events and even larger sample of CC events can determine the flux of un-oscillated neutrinos times the SM cross sections with high precision.
 In the presence of NSI (but not within the flavor universal SM), the number of NC events at FD also depends on the mixing parameters which suffer from uncertainties.
 The uncertainty on $\Delta m_{31}^2$, $\sin^2 \theta_{23}$ and $\sin^2 \theta_{13}$ are already at the percent level.
 The dependence of the number of NC events at FD on the rest of the mixing parameters is sub-dominant so their uncertainty will not significantly affect $\mathcal{N}^{\rm FD}$.
 Anyway in the absence of NSI, both $\mathcal{N}^{\rm FD}_\nu$ and $\mathcal{N}^{\rm FD}_{\overline{\nu}}$ are independent of mixing parameters so a deviation from the SM prediction cannot be attributed to the uncertainties in the mixing parameters.
 That is the bound on $\epsilon^{Aq}$ will not suffer from the mixing parameter uncertainties.

 For the purpose of forecasting the bounds on the NSI parameters, we define the statistics $\chi^2$ as follows